microsoft/devhome/docs/environments/Environments.md

-# What are Dev Environments in Dev Home
+# Dev Environments in Dev Home

-Dev Environments is the name Dev Home holistically gives a compute system and the dev projects it contains.
-These projects contain apps, packages and cloned repositories.
-The goal of Dev Environments is for developers to have a one stop shop for all their environments in a single place.
+Dev Environments is the name Dev Home holistically gives a compute system and the projects it contains.
+These projects can contain apps, packages and cloned repositories.
+The goal of Dev Environments within Dev Home is for developers to have a single place where they can easily switch between all their development related workflows.

 ## Terminology